My mastery of the English language has improved dramatically since I started traveling.

 The same is true with my use of language.
 The more I converse with non-native speakers of English, the more I find myself explaining why vowels sound a certain way, or how to combine words to express larger ideas.

-It’s strange, sometimes, because I grew up with English, yet find myself frequently coming up short when trying to explain why words bend a certain way, or why certain nonsensical rules apply in some circumstances but not others.
+It’s strange, because I grew up with English, yet frequently find myself coming up short when trying to explain why words bend a certain way, or why certain nonsensical rules apply in some circumstances but not others.

 Einstein once said if you can’t explain something simply, you don’t understand it well enough.
 I tend to agree, as the ability to shrug convolution from a lesson seems to be the hallmark of a true master.

-I feel quite fortunate to be surrounded by people I can teach, who are teaching me so much.
+I feel fortunate to be surrounded by people I can teach, and who are in turn teaching me so much.